cribemont/ALX/README.md

 # ALX Assignment

-This assignment is composed of the React SPA as well as a quick Node/Express server to mimic a basic API behaviour
+This assignment is composed of the React SPA as well as a quick Node/Express server to mimic a basic API behavior.

 ## Installation